Help us match you with local pros in your area

 Ductwork Cleaning | $370-$924 |

 Request estimates from at least three HVAC contractors.
-Explain your issues and ask if specialists can inspect your system in person.
-Compare each company's diagnoses, recommended solutions, estimated cost, timelines, and warranties.
+Describe your issues and ask if technicians can inspect your system in person.
+Compare each contractor's diagnoses, recommended solutions, estimated cost, timelines, and warranties.
 Avoid companies that pressure you or demand payment before work.

-HVAC contractors in Texas are required to be licensed by the Texas Department of Licensing and Regulation.
-Contractors need to have at least four years of experience within the past six years and must show proof of insurance.
+HVAC contractors in Texas must be licensed by the Texas Department of Licensing and Regulation.
+Contractors must have at least four years of experience within the past six years and must show proof of insurance.
 An individual can also be a registered technician, which has no experience requirements, or a certified technician, which requires two years of experience.
-Both registered and certified technicians must be supervised by a licensed contractor.
-You should also read reviews and complaints on sites like Google Reviews, the Better Business Bureau (BBB), and Yelp.
-Pick a company with glowing reviews and reports of fantastic customer experiences.
+Registered and certified technicians must both be supervised by a licensed contractor.
+You should also look at reviews and complaints on sites like Google Reviews, Yelp, and the Better Business Bureau (BBB).
+Pick a company with positive reviews and reports of good customer experiences.

-You should have your HVAC system inspected twice annually.
-After completing their inspection, your technician will inform you what services are required.
-You should also have your system inspected if you notice new issues such as leaks, strange noises, or unusual smells.
-If your home has ductwork, you should have it inspected every few years.
+Normally, you should have your HVAC system inspected twice a year.
+After an inspection, your technician will tell you what services are required.
+You should also have an inspection if you notice any new issues, like unusual smells, leaks, or strange noises.
+If your home has ductwork, it should be serviced every few years.

-For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
+For a 2,000-square-foot home, you'll want a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
 In Copperas Cove, you may be able to make do with a lower-capacity furnace.

-Your HVAC company might provide financing options through a third-party lender, or you may choose to obtain a loan on your own.
+Your HVAC company may offer financing options through a third-party lender, or you may choose to obtain a loan on your own.
 It's smart to discuss payment options with your HVAC company and a financial advisor to make sure that you find the best option for you.

 There are several ways you can make your HVAC system more energy-efficient: